Kara Mahmud Pasha: First War with the Pashalik of Berat

 Right After Mahmud became Pasha, Ahmet Kurt Pasha started arresting Mahmud's merchants.
 Mahmud Pasha responded in the same way, arresting more than fifty merchants of Tirana and Kruja who were trading livestock in Shkodra.
 These incidents signified the beginning of a new regional conflict between the most influential pashas that would re-define the balances in Ottoman Albania.
 At the start of the conflict, Mahmud tried to avoid direct military combat with Ahmet Kurt Pasha and instead tried to weaken Ahmet's influence in Central Albania, by eliminating his allies.
-At the same time Ahmet Kurt Pasha lost a great source of power and influence in the region, when he was dismissed as the governor of the Vlora and Durres districts.
-Furthermore complete Anarchy broke out in the Pashalik of Berat, when Ibrahim Beg (Mahmud's Father in Law) revolted in Tirana against Ahmet Kurt Pasha.
+At the same time Ahmet Kurt Pasha lost a great source of power and influence in the region, when he was dismissed as the governor of the Vlora and Durrës districts.
+Furthermore, complete Anarchy broke out in the Pashalik of Berat, when Ibrahim Beg (Mahmud's Father in Law) revolted in Tirana against Ahmet Kurt Pasha.
 After Ahmet's forces recaptured Tirana, Ibrahim Beg fled to Shkodra, where Mahmud would grant him a 500 men strong Army to retake Tirana in his service.
 After a short engagement, the Shkodran forces retook Tirana and Ibrahim Beg regained control over the city.
 Soon the fighting in Central Albania escalated into a civil war, this is when Mahmud took advantage of the situation and marched into Central Albania with 6,000 men.
 He captured Kavaja and installed a puppet as Gouverneur.
 After re-establishing Shkodran influence in Kavaja, Mahmud would march to Kruja to eliminate the Toptani family, which he viewed as a local threat.
 He raided the town and set more than 100 houses on fire but avoided a general attack on the castle of Kruja, where the Toptani family fortified themselves, fearing this could cause a conflict between him and the central government.
 For this reason, he withdrew back to Shkodra, waiting for an official decree that could permit him to eliminate the Toptanis and thus putting an end to the anarchy and to the influence of Ahmet Kurt Pasha in central Albania.